 Direct contributions to target group(s)

-Research projects rarely contribute directly to new services, products, or processes.
-Although the majority of respondents marked 3 or lower on a 0-10 scale for all of the categories (see Figure 15), ~ 40 % of the respondents noted that their project results somewhat directly contributed to new/better products and services for the general population from which 18 % of respondents stated to have strongly contributed to benefit the general population (cf. Table 13).
+Research projects funded by SNSF rarely contribute directly to new services, products, or processes.
+Although the majority of respondents marked 3 or lower on a 0-10 scale for all of the specific categories (see Figure 15), ~ 40 % of the respondents noted that their project results somewhat directly contributed to new/better products and services for the general population.
+18 % of respondents even stated to have strongly contributed to benefit the general population (cf. Table 13).

 Our definition of SI encompasses outcome-orientation, both tangible and non-tangible.
-Although direct outcomes are often rare among the scientific projects, we assume [H] transdisciplinary inclusion of each societal group increases the chances of a direct outcome for that specific group (for more on this see section 4.1.5).
+In other words, if the intention to achieve impact is missing, then a constitutive element that characterises social innovation is missing too.
+This does not mean that the project may not have contributed to social innovation in the end.
+However, from a definitional point of view, it does not correspond to the intentional understanding of a social innovation.
+Although direct outcomes are often rare among the scientific projects, we assume that the transdisciplinary inclusion of a societal group increases the chances of a direct outcome for that specific group (for more on this see section 4.1.5).

 Figure 15: Direct contribution to target group(s)